Next Book in the Series Browse A–Z

 Publication Reading Order

-The Doug Selby is a Legal Thriller / Mystery series by Erle Stanley Gardner, comprising 9 books published between 1937 and 1949.
-Books are listed in publication order, which is the recommended reading sequence.
+The Doug Selby is a Legal Thriller / Mystery series by Erle Stanley Gardner, made up of 9 books published between 1937 and 1949.
+It begins with The D.A.
+Calls It Murder (1937), and is best read in publication order.
+The most recent entry is The D.A.
+Breaks An Egg (1949), spanning 12 years of storytelling.

 **Erle Stanley Gardner (1889-1970)** Erle Stanley Gardner was an American mystery writer best known for his prolific "Perry Mason" series featuring a cunning defense attorney.
 Born in Malden, Massachusetts, Gardner was a law student before turning to writing full-time in 1923.
 His first novel, "The Case of the Velvet Claws," introduced Mason, who went on to appear in over 80 books and more than 50 short stories.
 Gardner's works are characterized by their fast-paced, suspenseful plots, and astute legal analysis.
 He received the Mystery Writers of America Grand Master Award in 1962 and was named a Grand Master of Detectives by the Baker Street Irregulars in 1958.
 Gardner's books sold millions of copies and were translated into more than 30 languages.
 The "Perry Mason" novels formed the basis for a long-running television series and several films.
 Gardner also wrote other mystery series, including those featuring Doug Selby and Bertha Cool.